-19. RECORD OF EXECUTIVE DECISIONS
+12. RECORD OF DECISIONS

-19.1 After any meeting of the Cabinet, whether held in public or private, the Proper Officer, or where no officer was present, the person presiding at the meeting, will produce a record of every decision taken at that meeting as soon as practicable.
+12.1 After any meeting of the Council, a Committee or Sub-Committee, whether held in public or private, the Proper Officer, will produce a record of every

-The record will include a statement of the reasons for each decision and any alternative options considered and rejected at that meeting.
+- decision taken at that meeting as soon as practicable and make it available to all members. - 12.2 The record will include a statement of the reasons for each decision and any alternative options considered and rejected at that meeting.
 It will also include a record of any conflict of interest relating to the matter decided which is declared by any member of the decision-making body, and where a conflict of interest was declared, a note of any dispensation granted in respect of it.